-The results show that 60% of entry level Cybersecurity jobs (7,177 jobs) require a college degree in a related field.
+The results show that 60% of entry-level Cybersecurity jobs (7,177 jobs) require a college degree in a related field.
 24% of jobs (2,851 jobs) prefer a graduate degree.
 29% of jobs (3,406 jobs) prefer or require certifications.
-6.6% of jobs certifications without preferred specifying certification names.
+6.6% of jobs preferred certifications without specifying certification names.
 Other jobs listed specific certifications as required or preferred.
-The most popular certifications are "Certified Information Systems Security Professional CISSP" (listed in of jobs), "Information Technology Infrastructure Library ITIL" (listed in 3.9% of jobs), "Security +" (listed in 2.9% of jobs), "Project Management Professional PMP" (listed in 2.8% of jobs), "Information Assurance Technical IAT" (listed in 2.4% of jobs).
-"Certified Information Security Manager CISM", "Cisco Certified Network Associate CCNA", and "Certified Information Systems Auditor CISA" (are each listed in 1.4% of jobs).
-"Global Information Assurance GIAC" (listed in 1% of jobs).
-"CISCO Certified Network Professional CCNP", "GIAC Certified Incident Handler GCIH", and "CompTIA" Advanced Security Practitioner CASP" certifications (are each listed in less than 1% of jobs).
-The listed certifications are either related to computer networks and security like "CISSP" and "Security +" or more business oriented like "PMP" and "ITIL".
+The most popular certifications are "Certified Information Systems Security Professional CISSP" (listed in 4.8% of jobs), "Information Technology Infrastructure Library ITIL" (listed in 3.9% of jobs), "Security +" (listed in 2.9% of jobs), "Project Management Professional PMP" (listed in 2.8% of jobs), and "Information Assurance Technical IAT" (listed in 2.4% of jobs).